hotel building by the waters

 Hobart’s best hotels make the most of the city’s assets – the glittering Derwent River, the imposing majesty of kunanyi / Mount Wellington, fascinating convict history and world-class food and produce.

 You’ll be spoiled for choice when looking for a hotel in Hobart.
-Do you want sweeping harbour views, original heritage architecture, luxe interiors, proximity to the city’s best restaurants and bars, or all of the above?
+If you're after sweeping harbour views it's hard to overlook MACq01; original heritage architecture is all the rage at Waterman’s Hotel; while luxe interiors plus proximity to the city’s best restaurants and bars is all-encompased at The Tasman.
 Whatever kind of Hobart stay you’re looking for, you’ll likely find several spaces that suit.

 The best hotels in Hobart